Circuit type: Permanent road course

 From St. Petersburg, take the roundabout at Mega Parnas Ikea to the Priozersk exit, highway A121.
 Next, follow the highway to the Novozhilovskaya intersection and turn right, following the signs for Igora Drive.

-Find the best hotel and flight deals near to Igora Drive:
+Find the best hotel and room deals near to Igora Drive: